davidtchiu/davidtchiu.github.io/teaching/cs475/hwk2.wordstat/index.md

     - Consonant count
     - Word count
     - An array that stores the counts of each alphabet
+    - (You may ignore counting symbol that is not an alphabet)

 4. We'll use a function to update the above structure for each line of user input that's read.
     - Still in `stats.h`, below your `wordstat_t` declaration, you'll find the function declaration `void updateStats(wordstats_t *stats, char *str);` that accepts a pointer to your struct and a string to process.